jcouv/jcouv.github.io/_posts/2017-03-11-valuetuple-availability.md

 Naturally, a common question is: how soon can I use tuples without referencing this additional ValueTuple package?

-Here is the latest status on migrating `ValueTuple` types into frameworks (as of March 2017) and the planned shipping vehicles (to the best of my knowledge):
+Here is the latest status on migrating `ValueTuple` types into frameworks (as of April 2017) and the planned shipping vehicles (to the best of my knowledge):

 |  | Version that includes ValueTuple |
 |-----------|----------------------------------|